michaelawyu/cloudevents-generator/docs/specs.md

 * `array`: a collection of `string`, `integer`, `number`, `boolean`, or `object`

-Attribute of a specific `type` may have other required or optional fields for Cloud Events Generator to use.
+Attribute of a specific `type` may have other required or optional fields for CloudEvents Generator to use.

 ### `string` type attributes